-4.9 Validation
+4.10 Validation

-Tapir supports validation for primitive/base types.
+Tapir supports validation for primitive types.
 Validation of composite values, whole data structures, business rules enforcement etc. should be done as part of the server logic of the endpoint, using the dedicated error output (the E in Endpoint [I, E, O, S]) to report errors.

-4.9.1 Single type validation
+4.10.1 Single type validation

-Validation rules are part of the codec for a given type.
-They can be specified when creating the codec (using the Codec.validate() method):
+Validation rules are part of the Schema for a given type, and can be added either directly to the schema, or via the Codec or EndpointInput/EndpointOutput.
+For example, when defining a codec for a type, we have the .validate() method: